FO Model Checking of Interval Graphs: Introduction

+The paper is organized as follows.
 In Section~\ref{sec:preliminary}, we introduce the notation and the computational model used in the paper.
-In the following section, we present an $O(n\log n)$ algorithm for deciding \FO properties of $L$-interval graphs for finite sets $L$.
-In Section~\ref{sec:clique}, we present proofs of the facts mentioned above on the clique-width of $L$-interval graphs with bounded radius.
-Finally, we establish \FO interpretability of graphs in $L$-interval graphs for sets $L$ which are dense in an open set in Section~\ref{sec:interpret}.
+In the next section, we present an $O(n\log n)$ algorithm for deciding \FO properties of $L$-interval graphs for finite sets $L$, and we extend this result to successor-invariant \FO properties in Section~\ref{sec:succinvar}.
+Then, we present proofs of the facts mentioned above on the clique-width of $L$-interval graphs with bounded radius in Section~\ref{sec:clique}.
+We finish with the several results on the interpretability of all graphs in interval graphs in Section~\ref{sec:interpret}.